-a) Difference between temporary protection status and other forms of adequate protection under national law, in respect of third country nationals and stateless persons coming from Ukraine.
+a) Difference between temporary protection status and other forms of adequate protection3 under national law, in respect of third country nationals and stateless persons coming from Ukraine.

 Persons with a permit for temporary protection have the same rights as asylum seekers.
-This means that they have the right to access education (for children), the right to work, the right to urgent health care and certain financial support if needed (Act on the reception of asylum seekers among others (1994:137)).
+This means that they have the right to access education (for children), the right to work, the right to urgent health care and certain financial support if needed (Act on Reception of Asylum Seekers among Others (1994:137)).